 This winter, the government's "Go To Travel Campaign" to revitalize the tourism industry is also a major boost for skiing.
 With the autumn foliage season approaching, famous spots are bustling with activity, and the tourism industry is showing signs of recovery.
 Let's take a look at the details of the "Go To Travel Campaign."

-● The subsidy is capped at 20,000 yen per person per night, and 10,000 yen for day trips
+● The maximum subsidy is 20,000 yen per person per night, and 10,000 yen for day trips

 Go To also helps with backcountry tours